-Project management requires a variety of roles, and each has their own responsibilities so that everything can progress as smoothly as possible.
-Therefore, before you begin that project, take a moment to read about the different project roles and their responsibilities.
-As an added bonus, we’ll detail the tools that can help each of those roles be more productive.
+Managing a project is a team effort that involves several key project roles and each has its own responsibilities so everything can progress as smoothly as possible.
+Before you begin that project, take a moment to understand the project management roles and their responsibilities so you can assemble an effective project team.

-While there might be a more superior position, like executive sponsor, for most projects there is a project sponsor sitting on top of the project roles pyramid.
+While there might be a superior position, like executive sponsor, for most projects there’s a project sponsor sitting on top of the project roles pyramid.
 This is the person who is deeply invested in the project and its success.

-The project sponsor is in direct communication with the stakeholders that is the reason the project has been initiated.
+The project sponsor is in direct communication with the stakeholders which is the reason the project has been initiated.
 They tend to monitor the budget and hold the purse strings of the project.
-They also have the final say on making any project decisions, which includes resources.
+They also have the final say in making any project decisions, which include resources.

 The project manager reports to the project sponsor and helps with the project charter, which is a statement of scope, objectives and people involved in the project.